recursedev54/Mirror-Scope/Readme.md

                      - Threatening and dangerous, must be handled with caution
                   - #### Genius Loci (Spirit of Place):
                      - A place itself which seems to be a malevolent or mysterious entity, absorbing the negative energy of past events and actively influencing current inhabitants.
 A case genius loci gone bad - a spirit intrinsically tied to a location, is present in Chapter four (post alien invasion), after the player recieves a radio transmission of the location of a mysterious mansion which they must travel to and uncover its mysteries.
+          - ### Cryptid Monstrous Prismals
+            - ## White Walkers
+                - These 10 foot humaniod creatures with mysterious psychic powers can rarely be found standing in meadows.
+Its rare to see them move at all.
+They won't attack you unless you provoke them significantly, and if you try to approach one you'll find yourself stopped by some sort of forcefield.
+            - ## Nomura's Jellyfish
+                -  A jellyfish 50-100 feet in diameter.
+Deep purple in color with a pink rim.
+            - ## Giant Dragonfish
+                - A species of Dragonfish able to reach six feet in length, able to be found if descended to a depth of 640 metres (2100 feet).
           - ### Main Character Prismals
             - Mira
             - Mira-Clone